 Taking into account the timescales specified in the interface table for each problem resolution, the Initiating Supplier (and, where applicable, the Associated Supplier(s)) shall provide prompt confirmation in writing to the Consumer that a problem has been resolved.
 If no problem was identified, the Initiating Supplier shall promptly provide the Consumer with a statement of the outcome of their investigation.

-Each Energy Supplier shall ensure that any incorrect data associated with the Consumer and/or their premises (including incorrect settlement data) is corrected and updated in the Gas Central Data Service, Supplier Meter Registration Service and / or Electricity Registration Data Service (as applicable), in a timely manner to ensure that these do not cause any detriment to the Consumer in the future.
+Each Energy Supplier shall ensure that any incorrect data associated with the Consumer and/or their premises (including incorrect settlement data) is corrected and updated in the Central Switching Service, Gas Central Data Service, Supplier Meter Registration Service and / or Electricity Registration Data Service (as applicable), in a timely manner to ensure that these do not cause any detriment to the Consumer in the future.

 The CSS Provider and each other Switching Data Service Provider shall provide reports as requested by the Code Manager and / or the REC Performance Assurance Board to support monitoring of Energy Suppliers’ performance in meeting their obligations under this REC Schedule.

+Gas Transporter Payments to Consumers

+Where a Gas Supplier receives a payment from a Gas Transporter which is intended for onward transmission to a Consumer, the Gas Supplier shall, within 10 Working Days of receipt, pay or set-off an equal sum in accordance with standard licence condition 19 of the Gas Supply Licence.

+Paragraph 2.12 shall apply whether the payment is received directly from the Gas Transporter or via the Gas Shipper and shall apply whether the payment is a statutory payment or a voluntary payment.

 Escalation of Delayed and Disputed Resolutions